-Green bonds in Fig. 2-42 are issued by business corporations, local governments and other entities to raise funds for renewable energy and other projects that contribute to resolving global warming and other environmental problems.
+Green bonds in Fig. 2-41 are issued by business corporations, local governments and other entities to raise funds for renewable energy and other projects that contribute to resolving global warming and other environmental problems.
 The global green bond market, including Japanese issues, has grown at the initiative of the private sector.

-Outside of Japan, sovereign green bonds have been issued in 32 countries (as of March 2024), including France and other European countries, since Poland became the first country to issue such bonds in 2016.
-France initiated a sovereign green bond issue worth 7 billion euros in January 2017 and has reopened the issue multiple times.
-Its amount of outstanding issued sovereign green bonds is the highest in the world (as of March 2024).
+Outside of Japan, sovereign green bonds have been issued in 36 countries (as of the end of March 2025), including France, Germany and other European countries, since Poland became the first country to issue such bonds in 2016.